IBM/universal-connectors/filter-plugin/logstash-filter-cassandra-guardium/README.md

 The audit logs can be viewed under the parameter `"${cassandra.logdir}/audit/"` under the file name `audit.log` in the `/etc/cassandra/conf/logback.xml` file.

+For more details, refer to the [Apache Cassandra Documentation](https://cassandra.apache.org/doc/stable/cassandra/operating/audit_logging.html).

 ## 4. Configuring Filebeat to push logs to Guardium

 ## a.
 Filebeat installation